bmoneill/mbta2rss/README.md

 2. If you publish anything containing content related to this, make sure it is clear this is unofficial and not officially affiliated with the MBTA.
 They have a [license agreement](https://www.mass.gov/files/documents/2017/10/27/develop_license_agree_0.pdf).
+3. Green Line routes are differenciated like so: "Green-B", "Green-C", "Green-D", "Green-E"

 ## Bugs